vplesko/OrbLang/README.md

 };
 ```

 Orb has no knowledge of ifs and for loops, instead providing more primitive instructions.
-One planned feature are macros - once implemented, it will be possible to define such constructs from within Orb source code.
+However, such constructs can be defined from within Orb source code.
+Check `doc/examples/base.orb` for a taste of how this works.

 Here is an illustration of Orb's type system: